Page Contents

 Madeira is a Portuguese fortified wine that comes from the island of Madeira in the Atlantic Ocean.
 During the eighteenth century, the wines were shipped to Britain from her colonies.

-The wines were heated during the sea voyage which developed a mellow burned flavor and improved the quality.
+The wines were heated during the sea voyage, which developed a mellow, burned flavor and improved their quality.
 This gave birth to Madeira wine.

 Types of Madeira